 One challenge for the Support Product Analyst team is that much of their work is almost invisible to the company.
 When they use data to convince product teams to move a release date to a quieter window, or successfully prepare the customer service reps for possible tricky scenarios, the end result is that everything continues smoothly.

 Finding ways to report on their successes and measure the impact is an ongoing project.

 Who makes a good Support Product Analyst?

-At Help Scout we talk a lot about career paths for customer service folks, and .
+At Help Scout we talk a lot about career paths for customer service folks, and a Support Product Analyst role is a great fit for the right kind of support person.
 When hiring for her team, Ornellas looks for people who are:

 Working effectively with customers requires many of these skills and brings the additional benefit of deep product knowledge.
 Of the 10 people currently on the Support Product Analyst team, nine came from the broader Mailchimp support organization.

 Applying Mailchimp’s Support Product Analyst model to your team

 You may not be at Mailchimp’s scale, but you do still need to know more about who your customers are, how they think about you and your service, and what problems they run into.
 Here are a few guidelines to consider.